AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Lantern of Randolph Carter.md

 *A lantern found in the oldest of dungeons - the only source of light that could help me out of this never-ending maze they locked me inside...
 Once I picked it up, it immediately began enlightening everything with vibrancy: the stones, the walls and also my thoughts.
 With this still and yet alive ancestral creation, I have never felt more in-power and confident...*

-Randolph Carter is a main character in  story "The Dream-Quest of Unknown Kadath" where he spends quite some time underground beside ghouls.
-So I thought that the name of the lantern should come with the character who spent a lot of time i total darkness.